Search This Blog

 John Cena would win the vacated Title in June, but Brock Lesnar would later easily defeat Cena in August.
 Lesnar held the WWE World Heavyweight Championship until Match of 2015 at Wrestlemania 31 in San Jose, California.
 There Seth Rollins would cash in his Money in the Bank in the closing moments of the show to win the Title in a shocking finish.

 Daniel Bryan would return in January of 2015, where he would win the Intercontinental Championship in a ladder match at Wrestlemania 31 in March.
 By mid-April, WWE pulled Daniel Bryan from all live events.
 Daniel stated his injury was concussion-related, and he would be forced to relinquish the IC Title.
 In 2016 when it was clear that WWE would not allow him to return despite what outside medical professionals had cleared him for, Bryan retired from in-ring competition.
-Byran would be the on-screen "General Manager" for Smackdown during 2016-2018 when he was once again allowed to wrestle by WWE just weeks before Wrestlemania 34.
+Byran would be the on-screen "General Manager" for Smackdown from 2016 to 2018, when he was once again allowed to wrestle by WWE just weeks before Wrestlemania 34.

 All-in-all, WM30 is still one of my favorites.
 What an emotional roller coaster ride from months before the show all the way to the months after!
 I think it's best said from Luke Winkle of Sports Illustrated regarding the final moments of the show: "It was pure, cathartic, we-have-this-moment forever joy."